-(p) Impairment of Capital Assets
+(q) Impairment of Capital Assets

 Management reviews capital assets for impairment whenever events or changes in circumstances indicate that the service utility of an asset has declined significantly and unexpectedly.
 Any write-downs due to impairment are charged to operations at the time impairment is identified.
-No write-down of capital assets was required for the years ended June 30, 2019 and 2018.
+No write-down of capital assets was required for the years ended June 30, 2020 and 2019.

-(q) Deferred Inflows and Outflows
+(r) Deferred Inflows and Outflows